hayhay33/950/labs/lab-3.md

 On Canvas, you will submit ***ONE PDF*** that will include all of the following:

-- [ ] A picture of your complete circuit with proper color conventions
+- [ ] A picture of your complete circuit with proper color conventions.
-- [ ] A screenshot of your serial monitor once all sensors are printing values in the same line (you may unplug the Arduino so the data pauses)
+- [ ] A screenshot of your serial **monitor** once all sensors are printing values in the same line (you may unplug the Arduino so the data pauses).
 - [ ] Exported images of the finished plots from MATLAB (with labels and calibrations!).
-- [ ] Screenshot of a schematic created in Altium of your entire completed circuit
+- [ ] Screenshot of a schematic created in Altium of your entire completed circuit.

 To put said content into a PDF, it is suggested you create a new Google Doc ([docs.new](https://docs.new)) and paste your images and write any text in the document.
 Export/Download this document as a PDF and upload it. **DO NOT SUBMIT A GOOGLE DOC FILE OR SPREADSHEET FILES.**